Etobicoke: Character

 Etobicoke has the lowest population density of the former cities and boroughs comprising the city of Toronto.
 This is mainly due to its expanses of industrial lands along the various expressways.

 The residential areas are primarily single-family dwellings, although several large multi-story high-rise condominium developments have been built in south Etobicoke near the Humber River over the past few years.

-Etobicoke's central areas are generally middle class.
 The central and northern areas of Etobicoke have many high-density apartment complexes set in the middle of sizable, open fields and parks.
 The central/southern areas, such as Markland Wood, The Kingsway, New Toronto, Mimico and Long Branch, have large green spaces, many parks, and main street shopping areas.
-The Kingsway neighbourhood has attracted many affluent individuals and families (as of 2001, over 50% of households have an income in excess of C$100,000/year).

 Etobicoke has many public parks.
 Located on the banks of the Humber River, James Gardens, a popular site for wedding photography, features seasonal flowers, walkways, a rock garden, streams, and waterfalls.
 Etobicoke also has Centennial Park, a large recreational park, and Colonel Samuel Smith Park and Humber Bay Park on the lakeshore.
-Etobicoke's many golf courses include St. George's Golf and Country Club, which in 2007 was ranked as one of the three best golf courses in Canada.
+Etobicoke has several golf courses.
+St. George's Golf and Country Club was ranked in 2007 as one of the three best golf courses in Canada.